-The primary goal of network security is to ensure the confidentiality, availability, and integrity of every asset within the network’s perimeter.
-Therefore, the remaining part of this article will now focus on components of network security policy, give a typical outline and finally show how to monitor network security by outlining some simple methods to carry out the task.
+Network security’s primary goal is to ensure every asset’s confidentiality, availability, and integrity within the network’s perimeter.
+Therefore, the remaining part of this article will focus on components of network security policy, give a typical outline, and finally show how to monitor network security by outlining some simple methods to carry out the task.

 What Belongs in a Network Security Policy?

-Every organization is expected to develop a policy based on a variety of factors after conducting an exhaustive study.
-The policy, though, is subject to changes, adjustments as new technologies emerge, and other advanced technologies become financially feasible.
+Every organization is expected to develop a policy based on various factors after conducting an exhaustive study.
+The policy, though, is subject to changes, adjustments as new technologies emerge and other advanced technologies become financially feasible.
 A good policy may entail the following components.

-- Scope and statement of authority – should include who funds and authorizes the policy as well as those whom it directly impacts.
+- Scope and statement of authority – should include who funds and authorizes the policy and those whom it directly impacts.

 - Access policy – defines acceptable access rules for management staff, network operation staff, and users.
 It also outlines specific privileges and responsibilities relevant to various categories of network users.
-The policies defined should cover procedures on how to modify software, how to adjust OS settings, the addition of software to systems, and, most significantly, how to bring in new devices to a network.
+The policies defined should cover procedures on modifying software, adjusting OS settings, adding software to systems, and, most significantly, bringing in new devices to a network.
 Significant elements’ of access policy might be included as part of network policy.

 - Wireless access policy – states circumstances under which a wireless device can be used within a company network.